oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 It's just that simple.
 This route handler calls the `logout()` method on the incoming request, destroys the session, and redirects the user to the homepage.

 That's all the basics of getting Passport.js to handle an OpenID Connect authentication provider that doesn't already have a specific strategy in the Passport.js library!
+You can find the source code for the example created in this tutorial [on GitHub](https://github.com/oktadev/okta-node-passport-oidc-example).

 ## Learn More About Node, Authentication, and Okta

-Can't get enough Node?
-Check out our [quickstarts for Node](https://developer.okta.com/code/nodejs/) and other cool posts from the Okta Developer blog, like our post on [simple Node authentication](/blog/2018/04/24/simple-node-authentication), and my post on [user registration with Node and React](/blog/2018/02/06/build-user-registration-with-node-react-and-okta).
+Can't get enough of Node?
+Check out our [quickstarts for Node](https://developer.okta.com/code/nodejs/) and other excellent posts from the Okta Developer blog, like our post on [simple Node authentication](https://developer.okta.com/blog/2018/04/24/simple-node-authentication), and my post on [user registration with Node and React](https://developer.okta.com/blog/2018/02/06/build-user-registration-with-node-react-and-okta).

 As always, feel free to ping us on Twitter [@oktadev](https://twitter.com/oktadev) or leave comments below, and don't forget to check out our [YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q)!